Maybe you can.

-We need to start by clarifying something: the initial steps of booting your computer have nothing — or at least very little — to do with Windows.
+Windows doesn’t really care at all, for a reason we often overlook: the initial steps of booting your computer have nothing — or at least very little — to do with Windows.

 Let’s have a look at booting, who does what at boot time, and why you probably can boot from an SD card if you really want to.

 Become a Patron of Ask Leo! and go ad-free!

 What devices can be used to boot is controlled by your computer, not Windows.
 Whether or not your computer supports booting from an SD card varies based on the computer.
 If your computer can boot from a USB device, a thumb drive removes all confusion, but a USB SD card reader or similar device may also work.

 To “boot” something is a term derived from “bootstrapping”, which in turn came from the phrase “to pull yourself up by your bootstraps”.1

 In the realm of computing, to boot something means the process of starting up a computer or similar device from some inactive state to a working, functional state.
 It’s mostly about loading the operating system software, such as Windows, but can also involve any software configured to run when a computer starts.

 Note that I said, “Load the operating system software.”
 That’s our clue as to why Windows doesn’t care what you boot from.

 Windows doesn’t control the first part of the booting process because Windows isn’t running yet.

 The boot process loads Windows,2 so booting starts before Windows comes into play.